 Here is a great way to use beans.
-This Pasta e Fagioli is true Italian ‘soul food’ and a meal in itself.
-From start to finish you can have this nutritious stick-to-your-ribs soup on the table in about 40 minutes.
-If you don’t have homemade beans ready, use canned beans — it’ll be just as good.
-If you can’t find fresh basil, don’t used dried, use flat leaf Italian parsley instead.
+This is true Italian “soul food” and a meal in itself.
+From start to finish you can have this nutritious stick-to-your-ribs soup on the table in... about 40 minutes.
+If you have homemade beans, add their cooking liquid, if you don’t, use canned beans — it’ll be just as good.

-4. Just before serving, add the pasta to the simmering soup.
+Just before serving, add the pasta to the simmering soup.
 When almost al dente, turn off the heat and let the soup sit for 5 to 10 minutes.
-Serve each bowl drizzled with a little of the remaining extra virgin olive oil, a grind of fresh black pepper, and freshly grated Parmesan.
+Serve each bowl drizzled with a little of the remaining olive oil, a grind of fresh black pepper, and freshly grated Parmesan.

-If you have some pesto on hand, you can stir a teaspoon or two into the soup when the pasta is cooked.
+If you can’t find fresh basil, don’t used dried, use flat-leaf (Italian) parsley instead, or you can stir a teaspoon or two of pesto into the soup once the pasta is cooked.

 If using canned beans, use 3 (15 ounce) cans of plain low sodium cannellini or kidney beans.
 Drain and rinse well before using to remove their salt.
 Add an extra 1 cup of water in step 3 when adding the stock.